Count's 77

 Count's 77 is a hard rock band from Las Vegas, Nevada.
-It was formed by legendary Danny "The Count" Koker, titular star of Counting Cars, the History Channel spinoff of Pawn Stars.
+It was formed by Danny "The Count" Koker, titular star of Counting Cars, the History Channel spinoff of Pawn Stars.
 The band focuses on the rock genre of the 1970s and has been playing and performing since well before Koker's rise in the public eye.
 "The Count," who heads the band with lead vocals, is joined by John Zito (guitar), Stoney Curtis (guitar), Barry Barnes (bass) and Paul Disibio (drums) and the recently added Tommy Paris (keyboard).
 They are currently signed to Shrapnel Records.
 The number "77" in the band's name is a reference to the 1970s, the decade whose music is an inspiration to the band.

 History

 Founding

 Contrary to the belief of many fans, Count's 77 was formed before Danny Koker's role in Counting Cars was established.
 The Count's father (also named Danny Koker), who was the baritone vocalist and keyboardist for the Cathedral Quartet, a well-known southern gospel group, influenced his son from a young age to appreciate music.
 The band came together at a jam night at Koker's Las Vegas rock club, Count's Vamp'd.
 These weekly sessions were, and still are, headed by Count's 77 guitarist Jony Zito.
 Koker, as owner of the club, would occasionally come on stage and sing.
 One night, Koker, Zito, Curtis, Barnes, and Disibio – all current members except Tommy Paris – shared the stage and felt instant chemistry.
 Koker remembers, "it just felt real.
 It felt great."
 After deciding to all rehearse together again, the new group continued to perform at Vamp'd, eventually drawing a crowd of spectators and listeners.
 "Lucky for us, Koker said, "we turned out to be all like-minded people... lovin the same type of music."